Syrian Revolution Victory Conference

-The Syrian Revolution Victory Conference, officially titled the Conference for Announcing the Victory of the Syrian Revolution (مؤتمر إعلان انتصار الثورة السورية), was held at the Presidential Palace in Damascus, Syria, on 29 January 2025.
-It was attended by the commanders of various armed revolutionary factions that fought for the Syrian opposition coalition against the deposed regime of Bashar al-Assad, with the exception of the Syrian Democratic Forces, the Southern Operations Room, and groups from Suwayda.
-It was organized by the Hay'at Tahrir al-Sham-led Syrian caretaker government under de facto leader Ahmed al-Sharaa.
+The Syrian Revolution Victory Conference, officially titled the Conference for Announcing the Victory of the Syrian Revolution (مؤتمر إعلان انتصار الثورة السورية), was held at the People's Palace, Damascus, Syria, on 29 January 2025.
+It was attended by the commanders of various armed revolutionary factions that fought for the Syrian opposition coalition against the deposed Ba'athist-led regime of Bashar al-Assad, with the exception of the Syrian Democratic Forces, the Southern Operations Room, and groups from Suwayda.

+It was organized by the Hay'at Tahrir al-Sham-led Syrian caretaker government, under Syria’s de facto leader Ahmed al-Sharaa, who served as General Commander and head of the New Syrian Administration.
 The meeting praised the successful Syrian Revolution which resulted in the fall of the Assad regime on 8 December 2024.

 In the conference, Military Operations Command spokesman Hassan Abdul Ghani announced that al-Sharaa had been appointed the president of Syria for the transitional period and laid out the new government's priorities, most of which involved eliminating traces of the deposed Ba'athist regime and rebuilding Syrian institutions.
+After he was appointed president, al-Sharaa received congratulations from leaders of many countries and later formed the Syrian transitional government under a transitional constitution in March 2025.

 Background

 On 8 December 2024, the Assad regime collapsed during a major offensive by opposition forces.
-The offensive was led by Hay'at Tahrir al-Sham (HTS) and supported mainly by the Syrian National Army as part of the ongoing Syrian civil war that began with the Syrian Revolution in 2011.
+The offensive was led by Hay'at Tahrir al-Sham (HTS) and supported mainly by the Syrian National Army as part of the Syrian civil war that began with the Syrian Revolution in 2011.
 The capture of Damascus marked the end of the Assad family's rule, which had governed Syria as a hereditary sectarian totalitarian regime since Hafez al-Assad assumed power in 1971 following a coup d'état.

+Then, HTS leader Ahmed al-Sharaa became the de facto leader of Syria on 8 December 2024, serving as General Commander and head of the New Syrian Administration.
+After the fall of the Assad regime, Mohammad Ghazi al-Jalali, Bashar al-Assad’s ninth prime minister, remained in office in a caretaker capacity with the support of the opposition and al-Sharaa until a caretaker government led by Mohammed al-Bashir was formed, and the position of prime minister was subsequently abolished on 29 March 2025 when the Syrian transitional government replaced the caretaker administration.